 |Commercial Tenant Improvements:||14 calendar days|

 |Accessory Dwelling Units:||14 calendar days|

 Plan review expires two calendar years from the date of submittal.
 To request an extension, the applicant must submit a written request, prior to expiration.
 One six-month extension may be granted.

 If the plans have expired beyond the extension, the plans may be renewed by written request.
 Renewal procedures may vary depending on Building Code adoptions.
 Plan check fees may need to be collected, and new plans may need to be submitted.

 Please see the City of Oceanside Municipal Code for a more detailed version of the Plan Review expiration code.

 Once plans are approved and the Building Permit has been issued, changes and/or clarifications may need to be made to the approved plans.
 The best way to avoid delays is to submit these changes as soon as possible.

 To submit a revision, the Building Division requires two copies of the plan sheets that have been affected by the change(s).
 Full sheets are required in most cases.
-A “Revision to Approved Plans” (43 KB) form will need to be filled out as well.
+“Application for plan revision” (43 KB) form will need to be filled out as well.
 It is important to be as detailed as possible when describing the change(s) that are being submitted for review.

 The applicant will be notified when plans have been reviewed.
 However, to check the status of plans, please contact the Building Division at: (760) 435-3950 or e-mail at: firstname.lastname@example.org.